 Since most organizations rely on the internet to conduct business-critical operations, internet speed can make all the difference in their success.
 What people don’t know, however, is that there are actually two different types of bandwidth speed: upload and download.
 Upload speed is the speed at which data is sent to its destination, while download speed refers to the rate at which data is received.
 It used to be normal for businesses to use low bandwidth services like 56.k modems to transmit information.
 Now, those who have the funds can install Gigabit speed to their infrastructure to support the growth in data consumption.
 Firms are still using DSL and cable connections to run their business, but service providers have been able to allocate more resources to support these lower-tier Telco options.

-What is the Best Way to Monitor Your Bandwidth?
+What is the Best Way to Do Bandwidth Monitoring?

 Getting Bandwidth Usage Details with Intermapper’s Flow Analyzer